eclipse-kura/kura/docs/gateway-configuration/wifi-configuration-8021x.md

  2. Ensure Wireless Security is set to `WPA2/WPA3-Enterprise`. ![Alt text](images/802-1x-images/wifi-enterprise-enum.png)
  3. Select the 802.1x tab.
  4. Set Enteprise EAP -> `TLS`.
- 5. Set Inner Authentication -> `MSCHAPV2`.
- 6. Set `Identity (Username)`.
+ 5. Set `Identity (Username)`.
- 7. Set `Keystore Pid` to the name of the keystore created above.
+ 6. Set `Keystore Pid` to the name of the keystore created above.
- 8. Set `Certificate Authority Certificate (CA-Cert)` to the name of the certificate created above.
+ 7. Set `Certificate Authority Certificate (CA-Cert)` to the name of the certificate created above.
- 9. Set the `Client Private Key` to the name of the Private Key created above.
+ 8. Set the `Client Private Key` to the name of the Private Key created above.